HOME | SIGN UP FOR THE OHMI NEWSLETTER | CONTACT US | DONATE

 Dr Stephen Hetherington MBE

 Stephen set up the OHMI Trust in 2011 with the aim of making all musical instruments playable by people with upper-body motor impairments after his hemiplegic daughter was unable to take part in her school orchestra.
-Together with fellow founder trustee Martyn Dyke, he set on a journey to raise awareness, make musical instruments accessible, provide training for music teachers, and to undertake much needed research.
+Together with fellow founder trustee Martin Dyke, he set on a journey to raise awareness, make musical instruments accessible, provide training for music teachers, and to undertake much needed research.

 In 2023, he moved from his role as a Trustee to become Founder and Chairman Emeritus.